m3db/m3/src/dbnode/storage/bootstrap/bootstrapper/README.md

     - Bootstrap (128 shards) // These are received form Node 2, it owns 256 now.
 - Node 2:
     - Node remove

+### Node add

+When a node is added to the cluster it is assigned shards that relieves load fairly from the existing nodes.
+The shards assigned to the new node will become _INITIALIZING_, the nodes then discover they need to be bootstrapped and will begin bootstrapping the data using all replicas available.
+The shards that will be removed from the existing nodes are marked as _LEAVING_.

+### Node down

+A node needs to be explicitly taken out of the cluster.
+If a node goes down and is unavailable the clients performing reads will be served an error from the replica for the shard range that the node owns.
+During this time it will rely on reads from other replicas to continue uninterrupted operation.

+### Node remove

+When a node is removed the shards it owns are assigned to existing nodes in the cluster.
+Remaining servers discover they are now in possession of shards that are _INITIALIZING_ and need to be bootstrapped and will begin bootstrapping the data using all replicas available.